 It’s been a long time since Powkiddy first teased their powerful upgrade to 2019’s X18.
-Pre-orders have finally gone live for the Powkiddy X18S with devices due to start shipping in a few days time.
+The Powkiddy X18S has finally gone live and devices are shipping out now.

 It’s a new era for handheld gaming, and there’s a long list of upcoming machines powered by a host of different SoCs this time.
 (Check the menu top right on desktop to see them).
 One of those is the Unisoc Tiger T618, a mid range octa core processor with two fast ARM Cortex A75 cores at up to 2 GHz, and six power efficient ARM Cortex A55 cores at up to 1.8 GHz.